 The power words mentioned above are not only great to sway your audience, but also important from the SEO point of view.
 According to selling experts at Amazon, placing important keywords do great wonders for your search rankings.
 On top of that, adding bullet points along with influencing keywords is even better when it comes to SEO and search engine rankings.

-Have a look at this example below that perfectly depicts the power of keywords.
+Have a look at this example of product description below that perfectly depicts the power of keywords.
 Upon searching for “black belts for women,” this is the top search I came across on Google:

 When I clicked on the first Amazon option, I got redirected to the product page below: